christwinn/woocommerce-api-client-java/README.md

 - 🚀 **Wide Java support** - compatible with Java 8 and newer
 - ⚡ **OpenAPI Generated** - based on our [OpenAPI specification](https://github.com/wtx-labs/woocommerce-api-openapi-specification) developed from official WooCommerce documentation

-## 🚨 Project status

-> ⚠️ **Note: This is a development version!**
->
-> We are actively implementing more WooCommerce API features.
-> Contributions and feedback are welcome on GitHub!

 ## 📦 Version information

 - **Current version**: `0.1.0`